MEET THE TEAM

 Director, Boston Education Collaborative

-A former high school physics teacher, Ruth directs the Boston Education Collaborative to support, convene, and mobilize churches and leaders as they seek to empower underserved urban students with the education they need for transformation — in their lives and in their communities.
+A former high school physics teacher, Ruth directs the Boston Education Collaborative to support, convene, and mobilize churches and leaders as they seek to empower underserved urban students with the education they need for transformation—in their lives and in their communities.
 Passionate about creating learning communities for churches and leaders across racial, socio-economic, and denominational lines, Ruth collaborates with the Boston Public Schools to foster partnerships between schools and faith-based institutions.
 Ruth teaches at an engineering program at MIT every summer for high school students.
 She enjoys watching sports, reconnecting with her Asian roots, and traveling with her husband, Regan.

 Emeritus

-Dr. Doug & Judy Hall
+Dr. Doug and Judy Hall

 Consultants in Living System Ministry

-For 50 years, Doug and Judy Hall served as leaders of EGC until their retirement in 2014.
+For 50 years, Doug and Judy Hall served as leaders of EGC, retiring in 2014.
 They also taught urban ministry classes for four decades at Gordon-Conwell Theological Seminary, starting in 1973.
 The wisdom the Halls gained through their extensive urban ministry experience is presented in their 2010 book, The Cat and the Toaster: Living System Ministry in a Technological Age.
 Because the Halls are passionate about the potential of Christianity to grow in every city as a living system, they often meet for private consultations with leaders wanting to learn more.
 The Halls have two adult children and three grandchildren.